 What if a user opens the login link on their computer?

-The login link will only work from a mobile device.
-If a user opens it on a computer, they’ll see a message instructing them to tap on it from their mobile device instead.
+A login link requested from a mobile device to download the guide on Guidebook or a branded app will only work from a mobile device.
+If a user opens it on a computer, they will see a message instructing them to tap on it from their mobile device instead.

-When tapping on a login link I’m asked where I should open the link.
+When tapping on a login link from my mobile device I’m asked where I should open the link.
 Which is the correct option?

-Make sure to choose to open the link in the Guidebook app.
+Make sure to choose to open the link in the Guidebook app or the branded app you are accessing.
 If a browser, such as Google Chrome, is selected, you’ll see a message indicating that the login link must be opened from a mobile device.
 See the Troubleshooting section below for more information.

 On my Android device, I selected to “Always Open” the login link using my mobile browser.
 How do I correct this setting?